ontosoft/ontochatbot/README.md

 # Ontochatbot - Ontology-Based chatbots for Populating Knowledge Graphs

-This is a prototype tools that executes chatbot models.
+This is a prototype tool that executes chatbot models.
 The chatbot models are knowledge graphs created using terms of the OBOP ontology and corresponding domain ontologies.

 ## Use Cases
 Examples of chatbot conversations that populate simple knowledge graphs for a restaurant menu and flight reservation can be found in the following files /ontology/restaurant ontologies/restaurant_model.owl and ontologies/flight_model.owl.
 The unit tests include a case where a conversation populates a knowledge graph for a restaurant menu.